frontendphil/talk-proposals/One style to rule them all.md

 ## Abstract

-When you're developing a JavaScript library you can declare all you projects' dependencies through your `package.json`.
+When you're developing a JavaScript library you can declare all your projects' dependencies through your `package.json`.
 That is, of course, all except the styles.
 Some libraries ship CSS files, some use a CSS-in-JS approach.
-However, regardless of the method you need to force the people that use your library to adapt to the decisions you have made.
+However, regardless of the method, you need to force the people that use your library to adapt to the decisions you have made.
 This talk proposes a new way that lets the people who use your library use their existing styling approach.
 All without you knowing what they will opt for in the end.

 ## Description

-In this talk I will explore the underlying principles of style.
+In this talk, I will explore the underlying principles of style.
 I will introduce the different approaches used by different frameworks.
 Then I'll create an abstraction that manages to takes advantage of the rules we've learned before.
 This means that applying styles can be turned into a concern for the application and not the individual component.
-If we handle styles with this approach we do not need to treat them as a special dependency to our projects anymore.
+If we handle styles with this approach we do not need to treat them as a special dependency on our projects anymore.

 ## Outline